We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 14. Ragnarok Online

 I almost didn’t include World of Warcraft on this list.
-Honestly, I tried hard to recall even one memorable tune or melody, and the best I could do was the main menu music.
-This being a game that I played for many years (yes, with the background music enabled the entire time) it’s sad that its soundtrack, while good, is so forgettable.
-However, given that it’s supposed to be a non-distracting ambient sort of music, it was likely composed that way intentionally.
-So, I decided to include it.
+Honestly, I tried hard to recall even one memorable tune or melody, and the best I could do was the main menu music—and I played this game for years!
+It’s sad that the soundtrack, while good, is so forgettable.
+However, given that it’s supposed to be a non-distracting ambient sort of music, it was likely composed that way intentionally—so, I decided to include it.

 With so many awesome RPG OSTs out there, I’m bound to have missed a bunch of good ones.
 Let me know which ones also deserved to be on this list, and be nice!